MPhil in Development Studies

 Libraries

-In addition to the world-class resources of the Bodleian Library, the Social Sciences Library, the largest freestanding social science library in the UK, with considerable print and digital strengths in development studies and a specialist librarian, is nearby.
-As alumni of the University, students can sign up for lifetime access to key online journals.
+In addition to the world-class resources of the Bodleian Library, the Social Sciences Library, is nearby offering study spaces, discussion rooms, printing and IT facilities, and research support.
+It has considerable print and digital strengths in development studies and a specialist librarian on staff.
+As alumni of the University, students can sign up for access to online journals through JSTOR.

 IT support